Scottee is a performance artist, provocateur, writer and campaigner. He’s…

 “Stupid?!” interrupts Tony.

 She was right, he has perfect comic timing.
 Everyone falls about laughing.
 That night, I return to the Electric Ballroom to watch them perform.
 By any standards, it’s a spellbinding performance.
 Dalle is on fire, her voice is spine tingling and it’s easy to see why she’s kept Tony Bevilacqua on board.
-He works his guitar with a frenzied skill that’s breathtaking.
-I grin all the way home, clutching a signed CD like a teenagerl.
+He works his guitar with a frenzied skill that’s breath taking.
+I grin all the way home, clutching a signed CD like a teenager.
 Brody Dalle is compelling, occasionally frightening and without doubt, the coolest woman in rock.

 First Published: The Hospital Club Magazine- Issue 20, October – December 2009